What Happens if You Refuse to Perform These “Roadside Gymnastics”?

 Facing a drunk driving charge is an extremely daunting situation.
 However, our legal team knows something that can assuage the fears you are feeling, namely our seasoned DUI knowledge and personalized legal care.

-For a free consultation with our Murfreesboro criminal defense attorney, call Clarke Law Firm today at (615) 796-6299.
+For a consultation with our Murfreesboro criminal defense attorney, call Clarke Law Firm today at (615) 796-6299.